-The Shareholders are encouraged to attend the general meetings of the Company and the Directors always make efforts to fully address any questions raised by the shareholders at the annual general meetings (the "AGM") and the extraordinary general meetings (the "EGM") of the Company.
+The Shareholders are encouraged to attend the general meetings of the Company and the Directors always make efforts to fully address any questions raised by the shareholders at the annual general meetings (the "AGM") and the extraordinary general meetings of the Company.
 In addition, the Shareholders have the right to nominate a person to stand for election as a director at any general meeting by lodging a written notice to the Company.

-In accordance with Provision E.1.2 of the CG Code, attendance of members of the Board to the AGM held on 3 June 2021 is as follows:
+In accordance with Provision F.2.2 of the CG Code, attendance of members of the Board to the AGM held on 16 June 2022 is as follows:

 Attended/eligible to attend

 Executive Directors

 Mr. Shen Min 1/1

 Mr. Chen Shiping 1/1

 Mr. Shen Minghui 1/1

 Ms. Liu Hui 1/1

 Independent Non-executive Directors

-Ms. Shi Dongying (resigned on 6 September 2021) 1/1

-Mr. Ma Ving Lung (resigned on 7 September 2021) 1/1

-Mr. Yu Chun Kau (resigned on 8 September 2021) 1/1

-Mr. Xie Xing (appointed on 9 September 2021) N/A
+Mr. Xie Xing 1/1

-Mr. Wang Li (appointed on 8 November 2021) N/A
+Mr. Wang Li 1/1

-Ms. Long Mei (appointed on 15 November 2021) N/A
+Ms. Long Mei 1/1